freezton/Movie-rating-system/README.md

 # Movie-rating-system
-Assignment on the subject of "Web technologies"
+Assignment on the subject of "Web technologies" (Jakarta EE)

 Thechnologies: Servlets, JDBC, MySQL